arduino/docs-content/content/micropython/01.basics/07.installing-modules/installing-modules.md

 unable to get local issuer certificate (_ssl.c:1002)
 ```

-This means there is a problem with the Python version installed, and that it is unable to locate the the SSL certificate.
+This indicates a problem with the Python version installed, and that it is unable to locate the SSL certificate.
 To work around this, navigate to your Python installation (typically **Applications > Python 3.X**), and run the `Install Certificates.command` script.

 ![Install Certificate.](assets/install-cert.png)